 Ted Lavender adopts a puppy, and then Azar straps it to a mine and blows it up.
 (See?
 We told you that you were going to hate Azar.)

-The men in the platoon are about nineteen or twenty years old, to which Tim attributes Azar's pranks.
+The men in the platoon are about nineteen or twenty years old, to which O'Brien attributes Azar's pranks.
 Azar, naturally, has no idea why everybody is so angry with him for killing the puppy.
 He says he's just a boy.

 He says that stories are for joining the past to the future, and making sure memories last forever.